Conference Areas

 Science and Technology

-This area of the Northeast Popular Culture Association encourages paper submissions that explore the relation of science and technology to popular culture and to American culture, with science and technology broadly defined.
+This area of the Northeast Popular Culture Association encourages paper submissions that explore the relation of science and technology to popular culture and American culture, with science and technology broadly defined.
 We are particularly interested in putting science, technology, culture, and the humanities in conversation with one another.
 How are science and technology represented in popular culture?
 How do we use popular culture to understand science and technology?
 And how do we use science and technology to understand narratives, art, and culture?
-What do we gain, what do we risk by approaching science and technology from the lens of the humanities, the humanities from the lens of science, by putting these disciplines in conversation with each other?
+What do we gain, what do we risk by approaching science and technology from the lens of the humanities, the humanities from the lens of science, by putting these disciplines in conversation with one another?
 Some topics may include:

 • representations of science and technology in print and visual culture